scottarterbury/sqlalchemy-challenge/README.md

     •	For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.

     •	For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.

+# Notes

+Recieved help from TA and Flask documentation.